nebulabroadcast/.github/profile/README.md

 Our flagship product - Nebula - is an open-source media asset management (MAM) and broadcast automation system.

-Powerful and stable enough to run 24/7 multichannel TV or radio broadcast or OTT services, both on-premises or in a shared environment with great emphasis on simplicity, flexibility, and speed.
+Robust and unwavering, Nebula is more than capable of running non-stop, 24/7 multichannel TV or radio broadcasts, and OTT services.
+Whether you prefer an on-premises or shared environment, Nebula boasts unmatched simplicity, flexibility, and speed.